-Oral tablets are the mostwidely used dosage form due to compactness, ease in manufacturing and convenience in terms of self-administration1.

-Matrix technologies are very popular among the oral controlled drug delivery technologies due to their simplicity, ease in manufacturing, high level of reproducibility, stability of the raw materials and dosage form and ease of scale-up and process validation^{2,3,4}.
+Oral tablets are the most widely used dosage form due compactness, ease in manufacturing convenience in terms of self-administration1.
+Matrix technologies are very popular among the oral controlled drug delivery technologies due to their simplicity, ease in manufacturing, high level of reproducibility, stability of the raw materials and dosage form and ease of scale-up and process validation^{2, 3, 4}.
 Matrix tablets are the "oral solid dosage forms in which the drug or active ingredient is homogeneously dispersed throughout the hydrophilic or hydrophobic matrices which serves as release rate retardants.
 Mini tablets are yet another category of solid oral formulation that offers analogous therapeutic benefits.
 Mini tablets have diameter typically equal to or smaller than 3.0 mm^{5,6}.
 Mini tablets can be prepared very easily by the means of direct compression method.
 These mini tablets can be filled into hard gelatine capsules, can be administered with a dose dispenser for individual dosing or can be compressed into larger tablets^{7,8}.
 Matrix mini tablets as multiparticulate dosage forms score more advantages like uniformity of drug release, less tendency of dose dumping, greater patience compliance, improved mechanical strength, more dose loading capacity, and uniformity of size and shape9.
-Furthermore minitablets can maintain their structure and shape in a more reproducible way than pellets or granules10.
+Furthermore mini tablets can maintain their structure and shape in a more reproducible way than pellets or granules10.

-The significant anatomical differences of the buccalcavity within paediatric and adult patients mean that children, particularly those under 5 years of age, encounter swallowing difficulties.
+The significant anatomical differences of the buccal cavity within paediatric and adult patients mean that children, particularly those under 5 years of age, encounter swallowing difficulties.
 Mini tablets are a potentially suitable dosage form for paediatric drug delivery^{11,12}.

-Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) with analgesic and antipyretic properties that relieves pain, fever, swelling, and stiffness.
+Naproxen is a nonsteroidal antiinflammatory drug (NSAID) with analgesic and antipyretic properties that relieves pain, fever, swelling, and stiffness.
 It is commonly used as sodium salt13.
-Naproxen itself is rapidly and completely absorbed from the GI tract with an in vivo bioavailability of 95%.
-Naproxen is extensively metabolized to 6-0-desmethyl naproxen and both parent and metabolites do not induce metabolizing enzymes14,15.
+Naproxen itself is rapidly and completely absorbed from the GI tract with an in-vivo bioavailability of 95%.
+Naproxen is extensively metabolized to 6-0desmethyl naproxen and both parent and metabolites do not induce metabolizing enzymes14.
+The elimination half-life of Naproxen is approximately 15 hours.
+Most of the drug is excreted in the urine and a small amount (< 5%) of the drug is excreted in the faeces.
+Since Naproxen is extensively bound to plasma albumin, so it may be more efficient to deliver this drug in its sustained-release dosage form15.

-The aim of present investigation is to design development and characterize the controlled release matrix mini tablets of Naproxen sodium with varying proportions selective polymers.
+The aim of present investigation is to design development and characterize the controlled release matrix mini tablets of Naproxen sodium with varying proportions of selective polymers.
 To release the drug for a prolong period of time within the GIT, thus to improve the patient compliance.
 By the means of controlled drug delivery systems danger of dose dumping and alteration in drug release profile can be avoided.